rahul-gharat/dronahq-docs/docs/reference/controls/proglove-barcode-scanner.md

 3. Register a BroadcastReceiver in Your App
 - You must register a BroadcastReceiver in your Android app to receive scan data.

-4. To register Broadcastreceiver, handle the following configuration in Your Code

 | Setting          | Value                             |
 |------------------|-----------------------------------|